upperlinecode/SeriousSelectors/README.md

 ### selector_9

 Select every odd numbered element that has the class "cell" as well as a parent that has an id of "board" (with cell 1 being the first element with a class of cell that has a parent element with an id of board and so on).
+This will result in the black tile pieces appearing on the board.

 <details><summary>Hint for Selector 9</summary>
 *First, figure out how to select every odd number element with a particular class, then use what you used in the above two selectors to specify what the parent must be.*